Step 1: Go to your nearest rail station

 Passes and transfers

-If you are using a smart card, you must tap on at a smart card reader located along the light rail platform prior to boarding the train.
+If you are using a smart card, you must tap on at a smart card reader located along the rail platform prior to boarding the train.
 Be sure to verify the default service level on the reader and if necessary select your correct service level prior to tapping your card.

 Step 3: Locate the correct platform